aritra1804/aritra-dataviz-portfolio/final-project-part-one.md

 ## AI acknowledgements

-_If you used AI to help you complete this assignment (within the parameters of the instruction and course guidelines), detail your use of AI for this assignment here._
+For this assignment, I used ChatGPT to help refine my ideas and brainstorm narrative structures.
+Additionally, I utilized Grammarly to polish and enhance the clarity and quality of my writing.